liftlobby/Fakeseeker/README.md

 - View Scan History: See results from previous scans.

-- Follow the on-screen instructions for each feature.
+- Click the buttons to explore the different features.

 5. Troubleshooting: